View of Rovinj Croatia

 One of the things we often saw when driving in Croatia was a roadside restaurant with a pig roasting on the fire.
 Of course, we had to stop and investigate.

-And as soon as the aroma reached our nostrils, we were tempted.
+The aroma reached our nostrils; we were tempted.

 Make sure to check out the price first before sampling a flavoursome dish.